maniospas/Blombly/docs/basics/iterables.md

 3
 </pre>

+!!! info
+    Iterators are safe in that they do not crash while the data structure they are iterating through is modified, for example by adding, changing, or removing elements.
+The iterator may miss parts of the modifications it has already traversed through.

-An addition to other iterators, Blombly provide ranges that represent values in a specified range.
-These are iterators that can only consumed once and there are four construction patterns for them:
+An addition to other iterators, Blombly provide ranges that go through a specified range of numbers.
+Like all iterators, ranges are only consumed once and need to be created anew to be repeated.
+There are four construction patterns for them.

 - `range(int end)` creates a range from `0` up to `end-1` and step `1`.
-- `range(int start, int end)` starts from the newlly specified number.
+- `range(int start, int end)` starts from the newly specified number.
 - `range(int start, int end, int step)` is similar, where the step with which values increase is also specified.
 - `range(float start, float end, float step)` also handles real numbers or a mixture of real numbers and integers instead of only integers (there will be an error otherwise)